Now – December 2, 2017 – Palaces for the People: Guastavino and America’s Great Public Spaces

 The Swannanoa Valley has been a pathway for animals and humans for more than 12,000 years as they crossed the Blue Ridge over the Catawba River headwaters or through the Swannanoa Gap.
 It was one of the main routes taken by frontiersmen and pioneers making their way west.
 Our permanent exhibit follows these pathways through time as it winds through our second floor gallery.

 Bring the kids to experience history in an hands-on way.
-Type on a typewriter, dial home on a rotary phone, watch a cartoon on a projector, and learn to play marbles in our newest exhibit that will run April – June 2018.
+Type on a typewriter, dial home on a rotary phone, and listen to “The Lone Ranger” on a vintage Philco radio.

 We will mount a major exhibit focused on interactions between Black Mountain College and the surrounding community in our main gallery.
 The exhibit will feature elements from an exhibit that will be mounted this fall at the Turchin Center for Visual Arts in Boone, North Carolina, including a digital timeline and two geodesic domes.
 Also on display will be objects from the museum’s collection as well as objects on loan from other private collections.
 The exhibit will run through December 2018.

 A Timeline of Women’s History in the Swannanoa Valley